Leighm0/WLED-PresetCycler/README.md

 - Version 2: New Icons for Preset Cycling
 - Version 3: Icon for Driver and LUA/XML cleanup
 - Version 4: Added Custom Preset programming action for selecting WLED Presets outside of the 1-10 UI Button Cycle range.
+- Version 5: Added reduced ALS support (Full ALS support may be added in the future)

 ## Compiled Driver Available from Releases:
 https://github.com/Leighm0/WLED-PresetCycler/releases